cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 It may be challenging to create a sandbox environment.
 Misconfigurations may result in bypassing the environment.

-#### Logic less template
+### Use Logic-Less Templates

-A logic-less engine template exists, which separates visual rendering from code interpretation.
-Mustache is one of the most popular.
+A logic-less template engine separates visual rendering from code interpretation.
+[Mustache](https://github.com/mustache/mustache) is one of the most popular engines.

-In Mustache templates, none of the control flow is explicit, as data drive all control.
-As a result, application logic cannot be integrated into Mustache templates.
-It is best to keep the logic and presentation as separate as possible to reduce the risk of template-based attacks.
+In Mustache templates, none of the control flows is explicit because data drives all the control.
+As a result, you can't integrate your application logic into templates.

-Therefore the risk of RCE attacks has therefore been significantly reduced.
+Keep the application logic and presentation as separate as possible to reduce the risk of template-based attacks.
+This allows you to prevent remote code execution (RCE) attacks.

 ## References
 - https://portswigger.net/web-security/server-side-template-injection